 Pickens Raid Repellers were a special legion of Georgia State Guards organized for six-months to provide local defense.

-The earliest Union irregulars in the Tri-state region were members of Hamilton County’s former Seventh Tennessee Militia.
-Commanded by Col. William Clift of Sale Creek, the regiment as a whole remained loyal.
-Allowed to remain intact by the Crossroads Treaty of September 1861 with Col. George Gillespie of the Forty-third Tennessee Infantry, the militia broke up when the Sixth Alabama Infantry approached not long after some of its members had participated in the East Tennessee Bridge Burnings.
+The earliest Union irregulars in the Tri-state region were members of Hamilton County’s own 7th Tennessee Militia.
+Commanded by Col. William Clift of Soddy and based at Sale Creek Cumberland Presbyterian Campground, later fortified with earthworks, the majority of the regiment remained loyal to the Union under the name 7th Tennessee Federal Militia.
+The official date for its organization was 10 August 1861.
+They were allowed to remain intact, provided they did nothing against the Confederacy by the Crossroads Treaty of 19 September 1861 with Col. James W. Gillespie, Assistant Inspector General of the Provisional Army of Tennessee, at Smith's Crossroads (Dayton), Rhea County.
+The regiment broke up 15 November 1861 when the Seventh Alabama Infantry approached not long after some of its members had participated in the East Tennessee Bridge Burnings.
 Clift and others became jayhawkers out of mountains in the west of the county, but most went to Kentucky to join the Union Army.
+At the first of June 1862, Col. Clift was authorized to recruit a regiment of partisan rangers from Hamilton Co. refugees and men of Scott, Anderson, and Morgan Cos., called the 7th Tennessee Volunteer Infantry, usually referred to as the 7th East Tennessee Volunteers to distinguish it from a like-named regiment in West Tennessee.
+It disbanded 30 June 1863 and its officers and men transferred to other units.

-The Long-Roberts Partisans under John Long and Sam Roberts based in Walker County were the Unionist counterpart to Gatewood’s Regulators, and not only were they in Walker County, their base was also in McLemore’s Cove.
+The Long-Roberts Partisans under John Long and Sam Roberts based in Walker County, Georgia, were the Unionist counterpart to Gatewood’s Regulators, and not only were they in Walker County, their base was also in McLemore’s Cove.

 James Brown’s 1st Georgia Troops State Volunteers (USA) was approved as a counterpart to James Findley’s group.